A Kid's Tenkara Rod should be light enough for a kid to handle and have an action that will

 The action of the Nissin Pro Square 320 6:4 is also better for teaching the proper timing and casting form, which in the long run is more important.
 With the longer, softer rod, it is easier to feel the rod load.

 The grip screw cap is metal and is knurled for easy tightening or removal.
 It is larger than the grip screw cap on most rods, and it is shiny - which means it is harder to lose!
 Check it before fishing.
 Once tightened it shouldn't come loose by itself.
-However, if it does come loose, it will rattle so it can be tightened before it is lost.
+However, if it does come loose, it will rattle so you can notice it and tighten it before it is lost.

 The lillian is glued directly to the rod tip.
 It is thin enough to pass through the second section.